 - You as trustee of you Solo 401k will sign and forward the documents to the escrow agent and write a check from its checking account for the purchase.

-Lastly, the above procedure assumes that you went through a solo 401k Provider to open a solo 401k that allows you as the business owner to serve as trustee of your own solo 401k investments instead of going through a custodian that has their own procedures and also safe keeps the real estate documents and as a result charges asset holding fees.
+Lastly, the above procedure assumes that you went through a Solo 401k Provider to Open a Solo 401k that allows you to trustee your own Solo 401k investments instead of going through a custodian that has their own procedures and also safe keeps the real estate documents and therefore charges holding fees.

 Tenancy-in-Common Ownership: allows you to buy real estate with personal funds and Solo 401k funds.
 Each will own a specific percentage of the property.
 As a result, the income and expenses associated with the investment will be proportionally shared based on the ownership percentage.
 This type of arrangement also permits you to invest your Solo 401k with family members such as your spouse or siblings.
 Again, the key is to adequately reflect each investor’s percentage of ownership on the paperwork and that the expenses and income are proportionally shared by each party to the transaction.